 11911 Dorsett Rd.

 As a result of recent legislation enacted by the legislature of the State of Missouri, and in accordance with recent amendments to Supreme Court Rule 37, in particular Rule 37.04 and it’s appendixes A and B, the following procedures and practices have been implemented for the municipal court.
 If you are an attorney who has entered his/her appearance in the municipal court it is expected that you are familiar with these recent changes and with the Practices and Procedures outlined below.

-- Request for Recommendation: If the attorney is requesting a recommendation from the prosecuting attorney, a separate letter directed to the prosecuting attorney shall be sent directly to the prosecuting attorney by mail or fax (314-298-7388); NOT BOTH.
+- Request for Recommendation: If the attorney is requesting a recommendation from the prosecuting attorney, a separate letter directed to the prosecuting attorney shall be sent directly to the prosecuting attorney by mail or fax (314-738-2288); NOT BOTH.
+A self-addressed stamped envelope will help ensure that the recommendation is sent to the correct address.
 Along with the letter requesting a recommendation, a copy of the entry of appearance as filed with the court shall be enclosed.

 - Request for Discovery: If the attorney is requesting discovery, said request may be included in the letter requesting a recommendation, or may be requested in a separate discovery motion.
 If requested in a discovery motion, the original motion should be filed with the court and a copy served upon the prosecuting attorney.
 Discovery will be governed in accordance with Supreme Court Rule 37.54.
 Any disputes between the prosecuting attorney and the attorney for defendant shall be addressed by Motion with Notice of Hearing to be held in accordance with Supreme Court Rules.